Skip to main content

 Self-Compassion

 Put simply, self-compassion is compassion turned inwards, i.e., how you relate to yourself in instances of perceived failure, inadequacy, or personal suffering.
 The three components of the compassionate frame of mind are self-kindness, a sense of common humanity, and mindfulness (Neff, 2011).
-Let’s consider the following situation to illustrate how you can use three components to deal with an adversity that makes you critical about yourself.
-You couldn’t meet a deadline at work despite your best efforts and even though your supervisor extended the deadline, you can’t stop feeling bad about the incident and blame yourself for your unsatisfactory performance because you have always held yourself to high standards.
+Let’s consider the following situation to illustrate how you can use three components to deal with an adversity that makes you critical of yourself.
+You couldn’t meet a deadline at work despite your best efforts, and even though your supervisor extended the deadline, you can’t stop feeling bad about the incident and blaming yourself for your unsatisfactory performance because you have always held yourself to high standards.
 Using self-kindness, you use gentle, supportive, and understanding words to accept your shortcomings rather than harshly blaming yourself.
 For example, “I know I messed up, but it isn’t the end of the world.
-I understand that it is frustrating to miss the deadline and how this makes me feel.
-I know I tried very hard to accomplish my task and blaming myself for not performing satisfactorily is only going to get my spirits down.”
-Using a sense of common humanity, you recognize that all humans fail and make mistakes and no one is perfect.
+I understand that it's frustrating to miss the deadline and how it makes me feel.
+I know I tried very hard to accomplish my task, and blaming myself for not performing satisfactorily is only going to get my spirits down.”
+Using a sense of common humanity, you recognize that all humans fail and make mistakes, and no one is perfect.
 For example, “I know of other people who have not met deadlines at work, and they don’t feel sorry about themselves,” or “Perfectionism is an illusion.
 No human being is perfect, and nothing done by humans is perfect.”
-Using mindfulness, you try to focus on the feelings and emotions related to the event without any judgments and without getting caught up in an exaggerated storyline about the negative aspects of the event.
+Using mindfulness, try to focus on the feelings and emotions related to the event without judgment and without getting caught up in an exaggerated storyline about the negative aspects of the event.

 Growth Mindset

 Psychologist Carol Dweck describes people having two types of mindsets – the fixed mindset and the growth mindset (Dweck, 2008).
 Individuals with a fixed mindset believe that their qualities, temperament, abilities, talents, aptitudes, and interests are fixed and cannot be changed.
-Thus, when faced with a failure, individuals with a fixed mindset attribute this to their lack of talent or ability in the domain they failed (e.g., “I am never good in relationships” or “I am such a loser”).
+Thus, when faced with a failure, individuals with a fixed mindset attribute it to their lack of talent or ability in the domain they failed in (e.g., “I'm never good in relationships” or “I'm such a loser”).
 These people mistakenly assume that one doesn’t need to put in effort or take risks to succeed if one is talented to begin with.
 Therefore, they don’t challenge themselves and don’t reach their full potential.
-In contrast, individuals with a growth mindset view their personal attributes such as talents and abilities as being malleable and are open to improving themselves by learning from failures, stretching beyond their comfort zone, and making concerted efforts.
-They don’t blame their personality for failures and their usual response following failures is, “I need to try harder next time.”
+In contrast, individuals with a growth mindset view their personal attributes, such as talents and abilities, as being malleable and are open to improving themselves by learning from failures, stretching beyond their comfort zone, and making concerted efforts.
+They don’t blame their personality for failures, and their usual response after a failure is, “I need to try harder next time.”

-Fixed mindset perpetuates a feeling of hopelessness and despair that adversities are a fixed and stable part of one’s future.
-While individuals with a fixed mindset have been shown to have higher levels of depressive symptoms, growth mindset leads to more action toward solving one’s problems (Dweck, 2008).
+A fixed mindset perpetuates a feeling of hopelessness and despair, making one believe that adversities are a fixed and stable part of one’s future.
+While individuals with a fixed mindset have been shown to have higher levels of depressive symptoms, a growth mindset leads to more action toward solving one’s problems (Dweck, 2008).
 Individuals with a growth mindset tend to achieve more than those with a fixed mindset because they worry less about looking smart and put more energy into learning.

 A couple of exercises that will help you explore the growth mindset are described below (Dweck, 2008).